IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 Okay, now that you may have an idea of the fundamental mechanisms.
 Let's talk about the features, besides the lifecycle and synchronization, that I implemented.

->[!warning]
+{{< notice warning >}}
->The implemented features are just a **proof of concept**!
+The implemented features are just a **proof of concept**!
->There are many many features that could  and should be added.
+There are many many features that could  and should be added.
->But that takes a lot of time to get right.
+But that takes a lot of time to get right.
->And frankly also requires a stronger parser.
+And frankly also requires a stronger parser.
->This should just give you a idea of whats possible.
+This should just give you a idea of whats possible.
+{{< /notice >}}

 ### Formatting